College & Career

 The Counselor uses assessment data, prior academic history, and life experiences to determine the academic preparedness of the student.
 We work closely with students to formulate a student educational plan that will best meet the needs of the student.

-- College Resources
+- ASPIRE Tools and Resources

 - ASPIRE Oregon — Mentors available at Waldport HS to work 1-1 with students on college and career planning

 - ASPIRE at Waldport High School Helping students plan for their future through a 1-1 mentoring program.

 - College and Scholarship Application Assistance